.

 Raven looked over to her.
 "Huh?
 What do you mean?"

-My goodness!
-Doremi exclaimed to herself.
-She didn't cast that spell on a wall--she cast it into the air...that means it's a greater teleportal!
-That's a seventh rank spell...which means she must be at least thirteenth level!
-That is one powerful woman!
+My goodness, Doremi exclaimed to herself!
+She didn’t cast that spell on a wall--she cast it into the air!
+That means it’s a greater teleportal!
+That’s a seventh rank spell...which means she must be at least thirteenth-circle!
+That is one powerful woman.

-"Thank you, Espy," Raven spoke.
-She gestured toward the portal.
-"Doremi?"
+“Thank you, Espy,” Raven spoke.
+Then she gestured toward the portal.
+“Doremi?” she called.

 Quickly, Raven stepped in and vanished.
-Baggage in hand, Doremi nodded to Espidreen and followed her through. .
+Baggage in hand, Doremi nodded to Espidreen and then followed her through.